saihgupr/HomeAssistantDigest/README.md

 Train the AI on your preferences directly from the UI.
 Click **Note** on any warning card to add context:

 - **"I don't update AdGuard Home"** → AI stops flagging update reminders
-- **"Toothpaste sensor is always on"** → Won't appear as an anomaly
+- **"Laundry running late is normal on weekends"** → Won't flag as an anomaly
 - **"Garage door opens at 7am for work"** → Understood as normal behavior

 Notes are included in the AI prompt, helping it understand what's expected vs. what's actually a problem.
 Access all your notes from **Daily → Weekly → Notes** in the top navigation.